RA-PHNTM/Windows-Updater-Tool/README.md

 # Windows-Updater-Tool

-Tool that automates download/install of system and driver updates, also prompts user in case updates are unneeded or interfere with operations.
+Tool/PowerShell script that automates download/install of system and driver updates, also prompts user in case updates are unneeded or interfere with operations.

 Features: